trampgeek/moodle-qtype_coderunner/README.md

 Installation
 ------------

-CodeRunner requires Moodle version 2.
+CodeRunner requires Moodle version 2.1 or later.
 Furthermore, to run the testsuite, a Moodle version >= 2.3 is required, since the tests have been changed from using SimpleTest to PHPUnit, as required by version 2.3.

-There are two stages to installation:
+There are three stages to installation:

-1. installing the sandbox, in which student code is run in (hopefully) a safe way
+1. installing a sandbox, in which student code can be run in (hopefully) a safe way
 2. installing the CodeRunner
 module itself.
 3. Configuring the sandbox for your own environment and languages

-1. Installing the sandbox
+1. Installing the Liu sandbox

-   The liu sandbox should be installed first.
-This can be obtained from http://sourceforge.net/projects/libsandbox/.
+   The main sandbox for normal use (Python, C, C++) is the Liu sandbox.
+It should be installed first.
+It can be obtained from http://sourceforge.net/projects/libsandbox/.
 Both the binary and the Python2 interface need to be installed.
 Note that CodeRunner does *not* currently work with the Python3 interface to the sandbox, though it is